Traveling around Finland by car: useful tips for drivers

-Traveling around European countries by car is practiced by many Russian tourists.
+Many Russian tourists practice traveling around European countries by car.
 Below you will find small life hacks for those who still decided on such a trip to Finland.

-* Build your own company, because it will reduce some of your green card and gas costs.
-It is also worth filling up a full tank on the territory of Russia, since gasoline in a European country is much cheaper.
-Before the checkpoint itself, there are a couple of gas stations for this purpose.
+* Gather a company for yourself, because this will reduce part of your expenses for a green card and gasoline.
+It is also worth refueling a full tank on the territory of Russia, since gasoline in a European country is much cheaper.
+There are a couple of gas stations for this purpose in front of the checkpoint itself.
 The ideal solution is to take a full canister with you.
-But there are pitfalls: you can not pass through the border more than 10 liters of fuel.
+But there are pitfalls here: no more than 10 liters of fuel can be carried across the border.
 Take a note!

-• Another effective way to save on travel is not to visit restaurants and cafes, but to eat food purchased in supermarkets.
-But it should be noted that in no case can you transport meat-containing products, such as sausages, lard, as well as dairy products, through the checkpoint.
+• Another effective way to save on travel is not to visit restaurants and cafes, but to eat products purchased in supermarkets.
+But it should be noted that in no case can meat-containing products, such as sausages, lard, as well as dairy products, be transported through the checkpoint.
 If you get caught, you will face a huge fine.
-So the sausage sandwiches taken for a snack on the road should be eaten before crossing the border.
+So, sausage sandwiches taken for a snack on the road should be eaten before crossing the border.

-* In Finland, products that have expired are given away at a big discount, and if you are lucky, then for free.
-If you are still not used to such snacks, then in this country, from 11 to 15 o'clock, buffet lunches are held in restaurants at an attractive cost of 8-13 euros.
+• In Finland, products that have expired are given away at a big discount, and if you are lucky, then for free.
+If you are still not used to such snacks, then in this country, from 11 to 15 o'clock, buffet lunches are held in restaurants at an attractive cost from 8-13 euros.

-Travel with pleasure and do not break the rules of traffic regulations
+Travel with pleasure and do not violate traffic rules